Call-Me-Doc/Goob-lore/Background information/Background about the Goobers.md

 - sci-fi setting
+	- cyberpunk if the outlook on life was a little better, and people only got cybernetics when they actually needed them
 	- medevil weapons tho
 - hair is screens
 	-  can display anything, typically a symbol representing them